Equal Earth projection: Formulation

 and $\varphi$ refers to latitude and $\lambda$ to longitude.

 Use

 The first known thematic map published using the Equal Earth projection is a map of the global mean temperature anomaly for July 2018, produced by the NASA’s Goddard Institute for Space Studies.

+The Correct the Map campaign, backed by the African Union and the Caribbean Community, has called for the wider adoption of the Equal Earth projection as an alternative to the Mercator projection.